sometimesmotion/sometimesmotion.github.io/README.md

 # sometimesmotion.github.io

+## [work in progress - do not download]

+### fixes & features to improve on:
+* piwik
+* eliminate script on 124 (index.html) - associated with strapdown.js?
+* elim strapdown.js theme sxn; update from using xmp to pre; choose other md parser?
+* comments
+* port to other repo

 ## Blogging Framework

 This project is intended as an easy way to implement a blog using Github Pages.
 It is purely JavaScript-based, with some JSON files to create dynamically populated menus.
 It also incorporates Bootstrap & the Bootswatch Flatly theme to allow you to have responsive pages and strapdown.js to use markdown to write your posts.